-Thomas J. Fitzgerald III is the Deputy Director at the VA Palo Alto Health Care System.
+Thomas J. Fitzgerald, III is the Director of the VA Palo Alto Health Care System.
 He was appointed to the position in June of 2017.
 Prior to that he was the VAPAHCS Deputy Director from February 2013 onward.

-His duties and responsibilities include serving as the Chief Operating Officer for the Health Care System.
-As a member of the executive leadership team, he oversees one of the most complex facilities in the VA system with an annual budget in excess of $1.1 Billion, more than 6,300 staff and volunteers, 808 operating beds spread between three divisions, and a myriad of special programs.
+Mr. Fitzgerald oversees delivery of health care to more than 93,000 Veterans at the facility which covers 11 congressional districts and 10 counties located in northern California.
+VAPAHCS has an operating budget of $1.1 billion and over 7,000 employees and volunteers.
 He also has an important role in maintaining a cooperative and supportive relationship with the health care system’s educational affiliate Stanford University School of Medicine, as well as other affiliations in allied health programs and community health institutions.

-Mr. Fitzgerald attended Grambling State University, La., on a football scholarship.
+Mr. Fitzgerald attended Grambling State University in Louisiana on a football scholarship.
 He is also a graduate of American Intercontinental University, the VA management development course (VAMD, in conjunction with the University of Alabama Birmingham), the Leadership VA 2003 class, and Health Care Leadership Institute 2007.
 Mr. Fitzgerald joined the PAVIR Board of Directors in 2016.

 Mary K. Goldstein, M.D.

-Dr. Goldstein is the Chief of the Medical Service, and the Director of the Geriatrics Research Education and Clinical Center (GRECC) at the VA Palo Alto Health Care System.
-As the Chief of Medical Service, Dr. Goldstein leads a large and vibrant service that fulfills the VA missions of clinical care, research, and education.
-She is currently Professor of Medicine (Center for Primary Care & Outcomes Research) and Vice Chair for Veteran’s Affairs in the Department of Medicine at Stanford University of Medicine.
+Dr. Goldstein is the Chief of the Medical Service at the VA Palo Alto Health Care System.
+In this position she leads a large and vibrant Service fulfilling the VA missions of clinical care, research, and education.
+She is currently Professor of Medicine (Center for Primary Care & Outcomes Research) and Vice Chair for Veteran’s Affairs in the Department of Medicine at Stanford University School of Medicine.